Return to the BUILD

 Our final mod is to match the vent duct on the door interior to the same color as I used on the dashboard back in Issue 44.
 I used a small sponge brush to paint this circular recess ‘duct’ with Tamiya XF-85 Rubber Black acrylic.
 I cleaned up the edges with a cotton swab dampened with isopropyl alcohol.
 Be sure not to rub too hard as the interior panel is black plastic painted grey and you can actually remove the grey.
 In this photo, the paint is still wet, but it will dry completely flat:

 That was a long issue with four different mods!
 I am pretty happy with the Wing Mirror magnet mounting solution.
 I have seen others use larger magnets, but I wanted to avoid any drilling into the metal Door Panel.
 My mirror stays attached well enough with the smaller magnets.
 You can open and close the door without it falling off as well.
-The only metal in this issue is the Door Panel itself, the rest are all plastic parts.

 Issue 70 – Interior: Door Headliner/Strut (Left)